proycon/folia/docs/source/string_annotation.rst

         </str>
      </p>

-Instead of three seperate substrings, we can also opt for a single one.
+Instead of three separate substrings, we can also opt for a single one.
 Which solution is right for you depends on your own use case:

 .. code-block:: xml